 -p – pattern of tests that will be run in parallel (This enables running only specific tests in parallel while executing other tests sequentially like before)

--s – this enables running certain tests in single process (Good candidates are all tests that use same resources.
+-s – this enables running certain tests in a single process (Good candidates are all tests that use same resources.
 Of course, with this approach we will not gain parallelization benefit from these tests but it will save us the time needed for refactoring)

 –serialize-output – tests output will be serialized and will be written after execution of tests once process is completed.
-This will give us nice view of tests execution logs in contrast to the approach when we don’t use this option and output is written in parallel too.
+This will give us a nice view of test execution logs in contrast to the approach when we don’t use this option and output is written in parallel too.
 This makes troubleshooting of test execution much harder

 parallel_rspec -n 4 –single _np –serialize-stdout spec

-These are two examples of test specs that have bad and good design from parallelization perspective.
+These are two examples of test specs that have bad and good design from a parallelization perspective.
 Both examples have two specs (first_spec and seconds_spec)

 def create_first_file File.open "output.txt", "w" do |file| file.write("Output from FIRST spec") end end describe "First test" do context "This test: " do it "passes" do create_first_file output = puts "File content is:" File.open("output.txt", "r") do |f| f.each_line do |line| puts line output << line end end expect(output).to match_array(["Output from FIRST spec"]) end end end